jerryong89/refridgerator/README.md

 # Roommates
+> - Maintained by: `jerryong89`

+## Description
 A dynamic web application for roommates/spouse/co-inhabitants who want to organize the items in their shared refrigerator/freezer.

 ## Technologies Used
 - React